-Neurodiversity is defined as "the range of differences in individual brain function and behavioural traits."
+Neurodiversity is the celebration of differences in individual brain function and behavioural traits.

-Neurodiverse conditions include autism, attention deficit hyperactivity disorder (ADHD), dyslexia, dyspraxia, tourette syndrome and complex tic disorders.
-One in seven people are neurodiverse in the UK.
+Forms of neurodiversity include autism, attention deficit hyperactivity disorder (ADHD), dyslexia, dyspraxia, tourette syndrome and complex tic disorders.
+Estimates suggest one in five people are neurodivergent.

-I recently founded The Neurodiverse Media Community on Facebook.
+In 2020, I founded The Neurodiverse Media Community on Facebook.

-I have been particularly inspired by the Black Lives Matter movement.
-I know I need to do more for the neurodiversity community in a sector where it needs greater representation.
-There are brilliant directors, camera operators, editors, even presenters out there that would thrive in this industry if it accommodated them better.
+It was around the time of the Black Lives Matter movement when I knew I needed to do more for the neurodiverse community.
+I am sure there are some brilliant directors, camera operators, editors and reporters out there that would thrive in this industry if it accommodated them better.

-In this video, I talk about my thoughts on neurodiversity and what the media industry needs to do to better.
+In this video, released in 2020, I talk about my thoughts on neurodiversity and what the media industry needs to do to better.

 "What a great message.
 Well done for speaking out on this 👏"

 "I agree as I’m one of them who would do very well in TV if I was accommodated well by industry and interviewers."